-The Private Land and Property Portfolio is a managed fund established under the Booster Investment Scheme, a separate wholesale scheme managed by the Manager.
-The Private Land and Property Fund is the sole investor in the Wholesale Portfolio and holds 100% of the units issued by the Wholesale Portfolio.
+The Private Land and Property Portfolio (the Wholesale Portfolio) is a managed fund established under the Booster Investment Scheme, a separate wholesale scheme managed by the Manager.
+The Private Land and Property Fund (the Fund) is the sole investor in the Wholesale Portfolio and holds 100% of the units issued by the Wholesale Portfolio.